COVID-19: Special South Africa visa extension

-Visa regulations for South Africa (including the option of extending a South African visa) depend on the traveler’s specific circumstances and the visa conditions applying to them.
+Visa regulations for South Africa (including the option of extending a South African visa) depend on the traveller’s specific circumstances and the visa conditions applying to them.
 It is not possible for foreign citizens to enter or remain in South Africa without a visa unless one holds a passport issued by a visa-exempt country and respects the visa exemption conditions.

 Depending on the type of visa, then, it may or may not be possible to extend the permit and remain in South Africa longer on the same visa.
 Foreign visitors are, therefore, advised to check the specific visa requirements and conditions applying to their case and plan their trip well in advance.